AngelValentino/TaskFlow/docs/architecture.md

 <br>

-## Authentication Flow
+## Authentication Overview

+The API uses **Bearer Authentication** with **JWT** (JSON Web Tokens) for securing authenticated routes, including a separate token for password reset functionality.

+### Token Characteristics:
+Each token has at least the following characteristics:
+- **Type**: Tokens are assigned a specific type to prevent misuse.
+- **Expiration Time**: Tokens have a defined expiration time to limit their validity.
+- **Signature**: Tokens are securely signed using a secret key on the server to ensure the integrity of the payload and prevent tampering.

-### Login
+### Authentication Flow
-- The user submits credentials (username and password).
-- The backend validates the credentials and generates two JWTs: an **access token** (expires in 5 minutes) and a **refresh token** (expires in 5 days).
+1. **Login**: The user submits credentials, and the backend generates two JWTs: an **access token** (valid for 5 minutes) and a **refresh token** (valid for 5 days).
-- The tokens are sent to the client, which stores them for use in subsequent requests to protected routes.

-### Authenticated Requests
-- Client includes access token in the `Authorization` header:
+2. **Authenticated Requests**: The client includes the access token in the `Authorization` header (`Authorization: Bearer <token>`) to access protected routes.
-  `Authorization: Bearer <token>`
-- The `Auth::authenticateAccessToken()` method decodes and validates the token, and extracts user info.

-### Refresh Token
-- When the access token expires, the client sends a request to the `/refresh` route with the refresh token.
+3. **Refresh Token**: When the access token expires, the client can send the refresh token to the `/refresh` route to obtain a new access token and refresh token.
-- The backend verifies the refresh token, issues a new access token and refresh token, and updates the `refresh_tokens` column in the database.

-### Logout
-- The client sends a logout request to the `/logout` route with the current refresh token.
-- The backend clears the token from the database, and the client clears theirs respectively, effectively invalidating the session.
+4. **Logout**: The client sends a request to `/logout` with the current refresh token.
+The backend invalidates the token, and the client clears their tokens.

-### Password Recovery
-- If a user forgets their password, they can request a reset link by providing their email.
-- The system sends an email with a link (valid for 10 minutes) allowing them to set a new password.
+5. **Password Recovery**: If a user forgets their password, they can request a reset link.
+The system sends an email with a JWT-secured link valid for 10 minutes to reset the password.

-- The reset link includes a JWT to securely validate the request and prevent misuse.
+The `/quotes` route is the only route that requires authentication.

 <br>